tibbsa/tac/README.md

 ## Usage

-Each tool generates a .PNG file in the current/working directory containing the printable chart contents.
+Each tool generates two .PNG files in the current/working directory containing the printable chart contents.
+One of the charts (_labelled.png) has text labels on each line for identification purposes.

 Simply run PHP from the command line to generate the chart.